CrunchyData/pgmonitor/hugo/content/changelog/_index.md

  * Added new metric to check what version of PostgreSQL the exporter is currently running on (`ccp_postgresql_version_current`).

+### Non-backward Compatible Changes

+ * Version 0.5x of postgres_exporter adds a new "server" label to all custom query output metrics.
+This breaks several single panel graphs that pgmonitor uses in Grafana (PG Overview, PGBackrest).
+    * Added a metric_relabel_configs line to the crunchy-prometheus.yml file to filter out this new label.
+If you are upgrading, you may have to manually add this to your own prometheus config.
+The package update will only automatically add this if you haven't changed the default file.
+Otherwise the new settings will be contained in a crunchy-prometheus.yml.rpmnew file in the package install location.

 ### Manual Intervention Changes

+ * See Non-backward Compatible Changes section for update that may need to be done to prometheus config.

  * Changed default DATA_SOURCE_NAME value for postgres_exporter to use the local socket for the ccp_monitoring role.
 This should allow the exporter to work using peer authentication, which is the default authentication method allowed by most rpm/deb provided postgres packages.
 This should not change any existing installations, but may affect new deployments due to new default behavior.